-KCCS/DHS UNIFIED TRACK TEAM CLICK ON IMAGE
+DHS/KCCS UNIFIED FLAG FOOTBALL TEAM CLICK ON IMAGE

-Eleven student interns have committed to participate in Project SEARCH, a high school transition program designed for students ages 18-21 seeking to learn independent living skills as well as transferrable, marketable job skills.
+Ten student interns have committed to participate in Project SEARCH, a high school transition program designed for students ages 18-21 seeking to learn independent living skills as well as transferrable, marketable job skills.
 In addition to classroom instruction, students will rotate through three different ten week internship rotations at Bayhealth, host business for Project SEARCH.